damlaendre/ist/content/en/_index.md

             - "[See here the Google maps link📍](https://maps.app.goo.gl/GtT4GBTT9orkwY8c8)"
             - "Website: https://a11hotel.com/"
             - "Instagram: https://www.instagram.com/a11hotelbosphorus/"
-            - "Note: We suggest you write to us before approaching the hotel for any kind of issues, as their English-speaking staff is very limited.
-We negotiated a more favorable price at the hotel for wedding guests.
-See below."
           # Upload image to `assets/media/` and reference the filename here
           image: A11_wedding.jpeg
           button: